thegoodman1/dinohat/README.md

 # dinohat
 a dino hat.
-TBH i did not spend the much time on this
+TBH i did not spend the much time on this, so it looks kinda bad lol.
  <html>
 <img
   src="Screenshot 2022-10-11 211526.png"